 I hope what I am about to reveal to you might help anyone who is in the midst of dealing with a person who is negative, mean-spirited and out to destroy anyone in their path.
-I understand now that whatever you put out into the world will come back to you even if it is toxic.
+I understand now that whatever you put out into the world will come back to you.
 Karma shows itself by putting into motion whatever you have felt and acted on in the past.
 It bounces back and you are left dealing with the consequences good or bad.

 I started seeing my ex-husband when I was 18 years old.
 I thought at the time that I was a strong person who was independent and confident in who I was.
 I had unwittingly chosen to get involved with someone who was very much like a family member.
 It was a toxic relationship, but felt right because it felt so familiar to what I had experienced growing up.
 When I was 27, we got married.
 We had 3 children and by the age of 36 I was in the process of a horrible divorce.

 My ex-husband was full of vengeance and determined to demolish my life.
 He said he would bankrupt me, he put an enormous amount of fear into me with his hateful actions and the future looked bleak at best.
 The hatred raged on for more than 8 years.
 The first two years I lived like a zombie.
 I was so scared and broken down that I was literally numb.
 I felt like I could not go on.
 What saved me was my children.